This page gives a rolling update on COVID-19 coronavirus. It will be kept up to date as much as possible.

 Everyone should be trying to follow these measures as much as is pragmatic.

 From June 22nd, face coverings are mandatory on all forms of public transport, taxis and private hire cars.
+Face coverings are also now mandatory in shops.
 Even when you go out normally, the Scottish Government has advised you wear a face covering in enclosed areas.

 Governments are still advising those who are at increased risk of severe illness from coronavirus (COVID-19) to be particularly stringent in following social distancing measures.

 This group includes those who are:

 Some groups of people are considered to be at extremely high risk of severe illness with COVID-19.
 These people should strictly follow shielding measures, which remains separate to the general advice.

 People falling into this group are those who may be at particular risk due to complex health problems such as: